eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

 A common scenario is that automated testing finds a failure and a developer is asked to reproduce it.
 An openj9 issue is created reporting a failing test.
 The issue should contain:
 * link(s) to Jenkins job (which contains all of the info you need, if you get to it before the Jenkins job is deleted, which is quickly to save space on Jenkins master)
 * test target name (TARGET)
-* test group / test directory name (one of the following, functional, systemtest, openjdk, external, perf) (BUILD_LIST)
+* test group / test directory name (one of the following, functional, system, openjdk, external, perf) (BUILD_LIST)
 * test level (one of the following, sanity, extended, special)
 * platform(s) the test fails on (Jenkinsfile)
 * version the test fails in (JDK_VERSION)